The Senate: From Antiquity to Modern Times

 Moving chronologically from the Republic to the early empire, and then to late antiquity and post-Roman Europe, and finally to the early modern period, a gathering of classicists, historians, legal scholars, and social scientists will debate the mechanisms and explanations for the Senate’s unique role in making Rome the ancient world’s most long-lasting and resilient society.
 These speakers will also consider how the memory of Rome’s senatorial successes inspired later, non-Roman adaptations of the Senate in places as diverse as eighteenth-century America and medieval Rome.

-The Senate: From Antiquity to Modern Times was organized by Michele Renee Salzman (1987 Fellow, 2008 Resident) and Edward Watts, in collaboration with the American Academy in Rome and Parco Archeologico del Colosseo.
+The Senate: From Antiquity to Modern Times was organized by Michele Renee Salzman (1987 Fellow, 2008 Resident) from the University of California, Riverside, and Edward Watts of the University of California, San Diego, in collaboration with the American Academy in Rome and Parco archeologico del Colosseo.

 The event will be held in English.
 The daily schedule is: